Einstein-Podolsky-Rosen-like separability indicators for two-mode Gaussian states: Introduction

-The aim of this paper is twofold.
-On the one hand, we tackle the characterization of the separability of TMGSs based on the analysis of EPR-like correlations.
-We formulate full criteria of separability for TMGSs, using both the product and the sum of variances of two EPR-like observables.
-On the other hand, we prove directly the equivalence between two approaches of the separability property of a TMGS: an EPR-like one, initiated by Duan {\em et al.} and developed in the present work, and the Simon PPT one.
-The plan of the paper is as follows.
+The article is structured in the following way.
 In Sec.
 II, we recall the EPR-like necessary conditions of separability for two-mode states, as discussed by Giovannetti {\em et al.} in Ref. \cite{GMVT}.
 Section III is an overview of several useful properties of the undisplaced TMGSs.
 In Sec.
 IV, the product function occurring in Eq.\ (\ref{prodR}) and one of the sum functions from Eq.\ (\ref{sumD}) are normalized according to the formulae presented in Sec.
 II.
-We evaluate here their minimal values, which are manifest separability indicators for any TMGS owing to the PPT separability criterion \cite{Simon}.
+Here we evaluate their minimal values over the whole range of the parameters defining the EPR-like observables, as well as under local unitary actions.
+We thus find the maximal EPR-like correlations over the family of equally entangled states.
 A two-parameter regularized sum function is examined along the same lines in Sec.
-V, yielding another indicator of separability equally based on Simon's PPT criterion.
-The formulae established in Secs.
-IV and V allow us to derive the Peres-Simon PPT necessary condition of separability for a TMGS from each of the three EPR-like corresponding necessary conditions we have employed.
+V, where its minimum is found.
+On the one hand, the formulae established in Secs.
+IV and V allow us to derive the Peres-Simon PPT necessary condition of separability for a TMGS from each of the three EPR-like necessary conditions we have employed.
+On the other hand, they enable us to formulate full criteria of separability for TMGSs, owing to the PPT criterion of separability\cite{Simon}.
+In Subsec.
+VI A, we describe the optimization of the regularized EPR-like uncertainty sum introduced by Duan {\em et al.} \cite{Duan}.
+This leads to the so-called standard form II of the covariance matrix (CM), whose existence is proven in Subsec.
+VI B. Then, in Subsec.
+VI C, we build an EPR-like separability indicator in terms of the standard form II of the CM.
+Subsection VI D is devoted to some special cases when the EPR-like separability indicator can be determined explicitly.
 In Sec.
-VI, we optimize a regularized two-mode sum-type correlation function within the framework of the EPR-like approach developed by Duan {\em et al.} in Ref. \cite{Duan}.
-We find a necessary and sufficient condition of separability related to the scaled standard form II of the covariance matrix (CM).
-This EPR-like condition of separability is explicitly proven to be fully equivalent to Simon's PPT one.
-Section VII summarizes our main results insisting on the connection between the EPR-like and PPT separability conditions for a TMGS.
+VII, we establish directly the equivalence of the EPR-like and PPT conditions of separability.
+Section VIII summarizes our main results insisting on the connection between the EPR-like and PPT separability conditions for a TMGS.
 Appendix A presents some nontrivial identities involving the standard-form parameters of the CM of a TMGS.
 In Appendix B, we prove the positivity of the Hessian matrices of the three EPR-like correlation functions examined in Secs.
 IV and V, when evaluated at their stationary points.
-Appendix C points out the existence of a scaled standard form II of the CM, which is exploited in Sec.
-VI.